-{q22} In the case sub judice, the commercial policy common declaration page lists the named insured as "Buckeye Motor Lodge Inc[.] dba Holiday Inn of Zanesville."
-The named insured is further identified as a corporation.
+is further identified as a corporation.
 Applying our reasoning in Egelton, we look to paragraph B(1)(b) of the aforecited "Who is An Insured" provision of Selective's commercial auto policy's UIM endorsement.
 Clearly, paragraph B(1)(b)(1) is inapplicable, as Wilson was a pedestrian.
 Further, as Wilson does not present a consortium claim arising from bodily injury to another insured, paragraph B(1)(b)(2) is also inapplicable.
 We therefore find that reasonable minds could only conclude that Wilson was not an insured under Selective's policy, the language of which removes the underlying ambiguity found in Scott-Pontzer.
 See, also, Alexander v.
 Seward, Ross App.
 No. 02CA2658, 2002-Ohio-6348.

-{Q23} Wilson argues in response to Appellant Selective's position that the "Who is An Insured" provision at issue is violative of R.C.
+{¶15} Wilson argues in response to appellant Selective's position that the "Who is An Insured" provision at issue is violative of R.C.
 3937.18, as written at the time of the accident in question, and is likewise contrary to the Ohio Supreme Court's holding in Martin v.
 Midwestern, supra.
-In Martin, the Court held that "[a]n automobile liability insurance policy provision which eliminates uninsured motorist coverage for persons insured thereunder who are injured while occupying a motor vehicle owned by an insured, but not specifically listed in the policy, violates R.C.
+In Martin, the court held that "[a]n automobile liability insurance policy provision which eliminates uninsured motorist coverage for persons insured thereunder who are injured while occupying a motor vehicle owned by an insured, but not specifically listed in the policy, violates R.C.
 3937.18 and is therefore invalid."
 Id., paragraph three of the syllabus.
 Martin thus stands for the proposition that UIM coverage cannot be taken from an insured while occupying a vehicle owned by the insured but not listed in the policy.
-However, we find Selective's policy provision in the case sub judice neither "eliminates" UIM coverage respecting Wilson nor acts as an illegal exclusion.
+However, we find that Selective's policy provision in the case sub judice neither "eliminates" UIM coverage respecting Wilson nor acts as an illegal exclusion.
 Ohio law recognizes a distinction between an exclusion from coverage under the liability portion of an insurance policy and a condition for coverage.
 See Luckenbill v.
 Midwestern Indemn.
 Co.
 (2001), 143 Ohio App.3d 501, 506, 758 N.E.2d 301.
 We find Martin inapplicable to the facts of the case sub judice, as Wilson failed to establish that he is an insured under the Selective policy.
 Accord Woods v.
-Owners Insurance Co.
+Owners Ins.
+Co.
 (Feb.
 1, 2000), Ross App.
-No. 99CA2486, at 7: "In this case, [Plaintiff] Woods is not covered under the Policy's uninsured motorist clause because he is not an insured under the Policy.
+No, 99CA2486, at 7: "In this case, [plaintiff] Woods is not covered under the Policy's uninsured motorist clause because he is not an insured under the Policy.
 The denial is not based on a vehicle exclusion."